Skip to main content

 Notes:

 • The endpoint is disabled by default.
-For more information, see Enable JWT token endpoint.
+For more information, see Enable JWT endpoint.

 • The endpoint is protected by a client certificate.